hikocom/document_team_mobile/docs/fluttercmd.md

 ## Copyright & License

-This open source project authorized by Vinh Ho.X(hoxuanvinhuit93@gmail.com), and the license is MIT.
+This open source project authorized by Mobile Team(vinh.hx@hikotech.io), and the license is MIT.